-Bring some cash with you – some stalls might not accept credit cards, especially if they are just small vendors.
+Bring some cash with you because some stalls might not accept credit cards, especially if they are just small vendors.

-Supermarkets and other shops are closed from the afternoon of the 24th throughout 25th December with most shops re-opening on the 26th for sales.
+Supermarkets and other shops are closed from the afternoon of the 24th through the 25th of December, with most shops re-opening on the 26th for sales.

 Traditional local food is a big part of the Christmas market experience.

-While exploring the city centre you will see the trdelnik shops everywhere – it’s a sweet pastry made from the rolled dough.
-This is wrapped around a metal stick (trdlo), then grilled over an open flame and sprinkled in a sugar and cinnamon or walnut mixture.
+While exploring the city centre, you will see the trdelnik shops everywhere – it’s a sweet pastry made from rolled dough.
+This is wrapped around a metal stick (trdlo), then grilled over an open flame and sprinkled in sugar, cinnamon, or walnut mixture.

-Even though it’s presented as a typical Czech product, it is not, it’s more of a product created for tourists.
-But it’s still nice so check it out.
+Even though it’s presented as a typical Czech product, it is not; it’s more of a product created for tourists.
+But it’s lovely, so check it out.